 His love-and-sex novel for teens, Rich and Mad, was published in 2010.

-He lives in Sussex with his wife Virginia and their three children.
+He lives in Sussex with his wife, the social historian Virginia Nicholson, and their three children.

 William Nicholson writes: